doridori/doridori.github.io/_posts/2017-09-27-Android-Security-Beware-of-the-default-IV.md

 byte[] iv = cipher.getIV();
 ```

 Using the newer `KeyGenParameterSpec` APIs and the `AndroidKeyStore` Provider seems to be fine regarding this issue from the small amount of testing I have done.
+The IV is prepended to the ciphered output `bytes[]` by default.

+[`isRandomizedEncryptionRequired()`](https://developer.android.com/reference/android/security/keystore/KeyGenParameterSpec.html#isRandomizedEncryptionRequired()) exists if you want to menually ensure the IV is randomised, otherwise `cipher.init` will throw if an IV is supplied.

 ## Enforcing a random IV